Payroll in South Africa is not as simple as it seems.

 You need to submit your Employer Bi-Annual Reconciliation Declaration twice a year

 The Employer Bi-Annual Reconciliation Declaration (the EMP501) is due two times a year (due by 31 May and 31 October).
 You can submit it through SARS’s Easyfile system.

 Non submission of this return, you may be liable for a fine of up to 10% of your total Payroll bill.
 Rread more about this on the SARS website here

 Employees’ tax certificates’ are due once a year

 You have to prepare your employees’ tax certificates (the IRP5 forms) once every year.
 This is due by 31 May.

-- If you don’t calculate your tax correctly your employees might be paying too much
+If you don’t calculate your tax correctly your employees might be paying too much (or too little)

 Nothing is as damaging to office morale than slicing down your employees’ salaries unnecessarily.

 If your tax calculations (on the IT12 returns) aren’t 100% accurate, your employees will pay too much tax, or too little.
 This will result in employees, either getting a refund or they must pay in when submitting their annual tax return to SARS.

 Keeping track of all your Payroll requirements can be complicated.